Britain to regulate buy-now pay-later credit after lockdown surge

 “We agree that regulation has not kept pace with new products and changes in consumer behaviour,” Klarna said.

+“As the Covid-19 pandemic plays out, huge potential pent-up demand for debt advice is being built up among people who are currently receiving temporary support, but whose needs will crystallise when emergency support unwinds,” StepChange Debt Charity said.

-The review recommended that the FCA, Bank of England and government reform rules on credit unions to encourage mainstream lenders into this area to provide alternatives to high cost credit, the review said.
+The review recommended that the FCA, Bank of England and government make it easier for credit unions to become an alternative to high cost credit.

+Mainstream lenders should also be encouraged to provide alternatives to high cost credit as well, the review said.
+“They really do need to talk about mid-cost credit more... as an alternative to very expensive credit,” Woolard said.

 Reporting by Huw Jones, editing by Sinead Cruise and David Evans